Climate Change and the Gulf of Maine

 Students in Climate Change and the Gulf of Maine work on a lab exercise examining scenarios of shoreline change in coastal New Hampshire and on Appledore Island.

 Postdoctoral Researcher, McGill University

-As a postdoctoral researcher at McGill University, Drew Bush leads projects investigating how the public responds to extreme weather on social media for Environment Canada and how the Data Rescue: Archives and Weather (DRAW) project can teach students and the public about historical climate and their own heritage.
+As a postdoctoral researcher at McGill University, Drew Bush leads projects investigating how the public responds to extreme weather on social media for Environment and Climate Change Canada and how the Data Rescue: Archives and Weather (DRAW) project can teach students and the public about historical climate and their own heritage.
 His dissertation work involved collaboration with National Aeronautics and Space Administration (NASA) Goddard Institute for Space Studies (GISS) researchers to examine how student inquiry research using the Educational Global Climate Model (EdGCM) impacted climate science understandings.
 This work was recognized by the Association for Environmental Studies and Sciences for “scholastic achievement and excellence in environmental research at the graduate level.”